 To be rigorously accurate, there are many more than "two" kinds of scientific answers to the question of what constraints are involved with natural selection and evolution, and the matter is far from being settled among biologists.
 It appears that both genetic potential and physical constraints are indeed involved--but other factors, including random genetic "drift"--are also apparently operative.
-For a thorough account of current biological thinking about these questions, I highly recommend Massimo Pigliucci's "Lost in Phenotypic Space: Why Do Living Organisms Look the Way They Do?" (citation and link below).
+For a thorough account of current biological thinking about these questions, I highly recommend Massimo Pigliucci's "Lost in Phenotypic Space: Why Do Living Organisms Look the Way They Do?" (citation below).

 But the term "gilled mushroom," as any mushroom hunter knows, is perfectly valid as a way of describing and identifying mushrooms, regardless of whether it represents a coherent scientific term.
 And it should be pointed out that in the case of Lenzites betulina we cannot blame the "DNA people" for the mess we are in when it comes to classifying (as opposed to identifying) the mushroom; we have thought of it as a "gilled polypore" for centuries, and any mushroomer who sees the thing in the woods is likely to reach the same conclusion.
 DNA studies have merely verified (for once) our previous observations--which leads us to another question: "What, if anything, is a polypore?"
 If it is the case that just about any mushroomer is likely to look at Lenzites betulina and decide it is a polypore despite its gills, what is the operative and probably subconscious definition of a "polypore?"
 It obviously isn't the presence of pores!